 President Houdini

-Houdini's influence on the Society of American Magicians was enumerable.
-Harry Houdini was a champion for the SAM who often used his own finances to support the Society's early endeavors and boost membership.
+Harry Houdini was a champion for the SAM who often used his finances to support the Society's early endeavours and boost membership.

-However, Houdini's relationship with the Society of American Magicians wasn't always cordial and in the founding years, there was a tiff.
-In fact, Houdini resigned from the organization for several years before returning as an Honorary Member and eventually National SAM President.
+Houdini resigned from the organization for several years before returning as an Honorary Member and eventually National SAM President.

 Houdini resigns

-In 1906, Houdini started his own magazine called Conjuror's Monthly.
+In 1906, Houdini started his magazine called Conjuror's Monthly.
 He wanted to establish this publication as SAM's official magazine but was defeated by The Sphinx.

 “I will never again mention his name in The Sphinx, no matter how great the provocation."